Kuznetsov, Petersson and Weyl on $GL(3)$, II: The generalized principal series forms: Results

-A Rankin-Selberg argument using Stade's formula gives the Kuznetsov formula on Hecke eigenvalues. \begin{thm} When the bases of Theorem \ref{thm:Kuznetsov} are taken to be Hecke eigenfunctions, the left-hand side may be written as
+A Rankin-Selberg argument using Stade's formula gives the Kuznetsov formula on Hecke eigenvalues, and this is discussed in section \ref{sect:RS}. \begin{thm} When the bases of Theorem \ref{thm:Kuznetsov} are taken to be Hecke eigenfunctions, the left-hand side may be written as

-where $\lambda_\varphi(m)$ and $\lambda_\phi(m,r)$ as in \cite[(90)]{HWI} are the Hecke eigenvalues of the associated forms. \end{thm}
+where $\lambda_\varphi(m)$ and $\lambda_\phi(m,r)$ as in \cite[(5.13)]{HWI} are the Hecke eigenvalues of the associated forms. \end{thm}

 The main theorem now follows.